-Employers registered with the Namibia Chamber of Commerce and Industry (NCCI), or any other umbrella body, may apply to join the Fund as an employer group.
+Employers registered with the Namibia Chamber of Commerce and Industry (NCCI), or any other umbrella body, or accredited broker/consultant body, may apply to join the Fund as an employer group.
 The condition for continued employer group status as part of the NCCI or an umbrella body is that companies or members should renew their membership on an annual basis and provide proof of such updated subscription to NHP.